Giovanni Battista Re

-Giovanni Battista Re (born 30 January 1934) is an Italian cardinal of the Roman Catholic Church whose service has been primarily in the Roman Curia.
-He was elevated to the rank of cardinal in 2001.
-He was prefect of the Congregation for Bishops from 2000 to 2010.
-As the senior cardinal-bishop in attendance, he chaired the March 2013 papal conclave to elect Pope Benedict XVI's successor.
-Pope Francis approved his election as Dean of the College of Cardinals on 18 January 2020.
+Giovanni Battista Re (born 30 January 1934) is an Italian Catholic prelate who has served as Dean of the College of Cardinals since 2020.
+He was elevated to the rank of cardinal in 2001 and served as prefect of the Congregation for Bishops from 2000 to 2010.
+As the most senior cardinal-bishop in attendance, he chaired the 2013 papal conclave that elected Pope Francis.

 Early years

 Born in Borno, Italy, the son of the carpenter Matteo Re (1908–2012), Giovanni Battista Re was ordained a priest by Archbishop Giacinto Tredici in Brescia on 3 March 1957.
 He holds a doctorate in canon law from the Pontifical Gregorian University, Rome, and taught in the Brescia seminary.
 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1961.

 Curial service

 Re has been a member of the Roman Curia since 1963, where he served as personal secretary to Archbishop Giovanni Benelli.
 He was elevated to monsignor and served in various diplomatic positions before being named both bishop of the titular see of Forum Novum and secretary of the Congregation for Bishops on 9 October 1987.
 Pope John Paul II administered the episcopal consecration one month later, on 7 November.